-- Appointing a suitably qualified DPO, and ensuring they have the necessary resources to fulfil their duties and maintain their expert knowledge - Only processing personal data that is necessary for each specific purpose of processing, and always in line with the data protection principles set out in relevant data protection law (see section 6) - Completing privacy impact assessments where the school's processing of personal data presents a high risk to rights and freedoms of individuals, and when introducing new technologies (the DPO will advise on this process) - Integrating data protection into internal documents including this policy, any related policies and privacy notices - Regularly training members of staff on data protection law, this policy, any related policies and any other data protection matters; we will also keep a record of attendance - Regularly conducting reviews and audits to test our privacy measures and make sure we are compliant - Appropriate safeguards being put in place if we transfer any personal data outside of the European Economic Area (EEA) where different data protection laws will apply - Maintaining records of our processing activities, including: - For the benefit of data subjects, making available the name and contact details of our school and DPO and all information we are required to share about how we use and process their personal data (via our privacy notices)
+- Appointing a suitably qualified DPO, and ensuring they have the necessary resources to fulfil their duties and maintain their expert knowledge. - Only processing personal data that is necessary for each specific purpose of processing, and always in line with the data protection principles set out in relevant data protection law (see section 6). - Completing data protection impact assessments where the school's processing of personal data presents a high risk to rights and freedoms of individuals, and when introducing new technologies (the DPO will advise on this process). - Integrating data protection into internal documents including this policy, any related policies and privacy notices. - Regularly training members of staff on data protection law, this policy, any related policies and any other data protection matters; we will also keep a record of attendance. - Regularly conducting reviews and audits to test our privacy measures and make sure we are compliant.

-For all personal data that we hold, maintaining an internal record of the type of data, data subject, how and why we are using the data, any third-party recipients, how and why we are storing the data, retention periods and how we are keeping the data secure
+- Appropriate safeguards being put in place if we transfer any personal data outside of the United Kingdom, where different data protection laws will apply.
+(Where applicable). - Maintaining records of our processing activities, including: - For the benefit of data subjects, making available the name and contact details of our school and DPO and all information we are required to share about how we use and process their personal data (via our privacy notices). - For all personal data that we hold, maintaining an internal record of the type of data, type of data subject, how and why we are using the data, any third-party recipients, any transfers outside of the United Kingdom and the safeguards for those, retention periods and how we are keeping the data secure.